Skip to main content

 Education Improvement Scholarships Tax Credits (existing)

-Virginia's existing Education Improvement Scholarships Tax Credits Program (EISTCP) remains available.
-Students with IEPs qualify at up to 400% of the federal poverty level, with an average award around $2,141 per year.
-No 2025-26 changes.
+Virginia's Education Improvement Scholarships Tax Credits Program (EISTCP) is still up and running.
+Students with IEPs qualify at income levels up to 400% of the federal poverty level, and the average award runs around $2,141 per year.
+Nothing about it changed for 2025-26.

 How to Choose the Right School in Virginia